tradersnow222/Amped/README.md

 Ready to see how your daily choices really impact your lifespan?

 **Amped** transforms abstract health metrics into concrete, actionable insights that motivate real behavior change.
-Every step, every workout, every good night's sleep becomes a visible boost to your life battery.
+Every step, every workout, every good night's sleep becomes a visible boost to your battery companion's energy.

 *Because knowing how much time you're gaining makes every healthy choice worth it.*